jrbayguade/PCA-example-breast-cancer-database/README.md

 🧪 PCA Analysis of Breast Cancer Dataset
 This repository contains a Principal Component Analysis (PCA) exercise using the Breast Cancer Wisconsin (Diagnostic) dataset from Scikit-learn.

+🧪 Factor Analysis
+After walking trhough the PCA, I'll then apply the Factor Reduction algorithm to figure out what approach provides more insights.

 🔍 Overview
 The goal of this project is to explore and visualize high-dimensional medical data using Principal Component Analysis (PCA) .
 This technique helps in:
 - Reducing dimensionality.